bbauska/meta-react-basics/README.md

 ```

 <h4>Step 5</h4>

-Inside the App.js file's App function's return statement, locate the nav element, and inside of it, add another <Link> element, with the to attribute pointing to contact, the className set to "nav-item", and the the text inside the Link element's opening and closing tags set to Contact.
+<p>Inside the App.js file's App function's return statement, locate the nav element, and inside of it, add another <Link> element, with the to attribute pointing to contact, the className set to "nav-item", and the the text inside the Link element's opening and closing tags set to Contact.</p>

 ```
 1.  import "./App.css";